 The back is one of the most complicated parts of the body, made up of muscles, bones, joints, nerves, and other tissues.
 If you were in a catastrophic accident, then a back injury can cause intense pain and potentially render you immobile.
 To recover, you’ll need the responsible party to pay for medical expenses and rehabilitation, and to replace lost wages.
-At Dolman Law Group, we help back injury victims fight back and get the compensation they deserve.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA, we help back injury victims fight back and get the compensation they deserve.

 Common Back Injuries